Of all tyrannies, a tyranny sincerely exercised for the good of its victims may be the most oppressive. C. S. Lewis link

 The Donner Party

 Eagle, one of our frequent commenters, made an astute observation today.
-He said that post-evangelical church is beginning to behave like the Donner Party.
+He said that the post-evangelical church is beginning to behave like the Donner Party.

 From Wikipedia here we learn about the Donner Party: